 This programme develops models and better management practices to sustain and enhance sugarcane production within the following broad areas:

 Research in this Key Area focuses on the gathering of crop physiological data and the use thereof to facilitate modelling, with a view to:

-- Developing tools to assist Commercial Breeding under current and predicted future climatic conditions; and
+- Developing high throughput phenotyping tools to assist Commercial Breeding under current and predicted future climatic conditions;

-- Refining the accuracy of crop yield forecasting.
-The resources and technologies developed will ultimately enhance the quest for improved efficiencies in Commercial Breeding.
+- Refining the accuracy of crop models and crop yield forecasting.
+The resources and technologies developed will ultimately enhance the quest for improved efficiencies in Commercial Breeding; and

 Research in this Key Area focuses on the development of knowledge, technologies and resources to further enhance the accuracy of fertiliser recommendations to the grower community, including:

 - Accurate quantification of soil and leaf nutrient concentrations and the determination of improved leaf nutrient threshold values;

 - Development of near and mid infra-red spectral libraries for rapid, routine diagnostics and analysis of soil fertility

 - Assessment of the efficacy of various sources of nutrients, fertiliser formulations and application rates; and

 - Grower decisions support to optimise whole-farm fertiliser use.